adressler/digits.js/README.md

 ## Description

 digits.js is a fancy animation effect for presenting text and numbers.
+The name 'digits' is derived from it's original intention to only animate numbers.

 ## Installation